MEDEA'S TV TROPES

 Not Quite Almighty: Following a complete and flawless connection with the angel Seraphim, she ranks as one of the mightiest beings in the Norrington's Desire universe.
 Among the very few (those that can be numbered on one hand), that are exempt from Death's realm and instills fear in arch-demons (who, in turn, can instill fear in other demons) at the idea of encountering her.
 That being said, Medea isn't invincible; the two gods are her superiors, and Sokar is/was her equal.

-So Proud of You: It's pretty obvious that, without even realizing it, Medea starts showing motherly insticts towards Donatello.
-With each instance that Donatello exhibits prowess in a skill or attains mastery over something she has taught him, a swell of pride engulfs her not unlike that of a mother basking in her son's achievements.
+So Proud of You: It's pretty obvious that, without even realizing it, Medea starts showing motherly insticts towards Jonathan.
+With each instance that Jonathan exhibits prowess in a skill or attains mastery over something she has taught him, a swell of pride engulfs her not unlike that of a mother basking in her son's achievements.
 To such a degree has she grown fond of him that the idea of adoption papers for the young fellow has begun to take root.

 Artificial Limbs: During the tumultuous battle against Oceanus, Medea was still imprisoned within Asura's mind.
 Fueled by a surge of raw power, she unleashed her dormant dragon abilities without restraint.
 Still, the sudden outburst of energy led to a distressing metamorphosis, beginning with Medea's right arm, which morphed into a dragon limb, causing agonizing pain and impeding her use of magic.
 Medea managed to ease the pain by wrapping her arm with healing bandages.